 A 406-acre campus site was purchased in 1966, and the first new building on the site was occupied in the summer of 1970.
 The campus expanded with the addition of the Student Center, Administration Center, and Technical Center.
 In 1995, an area Arts and Wellness Center was completed on the Southwestern campus.
-This facility houses SWCC's adult and continuing education department and performing arts auditorium, as well as the Southern Prairie YMCA, complete with gymnasium, Olympic sized pool, and other recreation and fitness facilities.
+This facility houses SWCC's adult and continuing education department and performing arts auditorium, as well as the Southern Prairie Family Fitness Center, complete with gymnasium, Olympic sized pool, and other recreation and fitness facilities.
 The SWCC campus includes outdoor facilities for tennis, baseball, and softball as well as other outdoor recreational facilities.
 Both men's, women's and coed residence halls are also located on campus.

 The Red Oak Center was opened in 1985 to fill a growing need to serve the Montgomery County area of the Southwestern Community College district.
 The center moved to a permanent location at 2300 North 4th Street near Highway 34 in 1991.
 Each semester the college offers accounting, computer, business, nursing, and arts and sciences classes.
 The center provides customized training for local businesses and industries, adult and continuing education classes, and general equivalency diploma classes and testing.

 In 1992, a center was opened in Osceola as a joint project between Southwestern Community College and JTPA.
 Osceola's center is located at 2520 College Drive (West of Interstate 35).
 The building was expanded by 8,000 square feet in 1999.